y-agg/Netflix-Pin-Breaker-/README.md

 # Netflix Profile Lock Break
 Break Netflix Profile lock from the command line without breaking a sweat 🔒📁📄

-This is a very simple program for a very simple purpose desginged to break Netflix Profile lock with Brute force attack.
+This is a very simple program for a very simple purpose-designed to break Netflix Profile lock with a Brute force attack.
-Netflix allow its user to set 4 digit lock on specifc profile.
-So, This progran will try all possible combination from 0000 to 9999 and print the pin in command line.
+Netflix allows its user to set 4 digit lock on a specific profile.
+So, This program will try all possible combinations from 0000 to 9999 and print the pin in the command line.

-How to run ?
+How to run?
 ```
-#run this command from the directory where downloaded file is located
+#run this command from the directory where the downloaded file is located

-python Netflix.py
+> python Netflix.py
 ```

+* *  The chromedriver.exe version may differ to your current browser or my browser, it's recommended to download chromedriver.exe according to your browser version by click on [this link](https://chromedriver.chromium.org/downloads)